PermutaTriangle/Tilings/README.rst

        Requirement 0:                  Requirement 0:
        0: (0, 1)                       0: (0, 1)
        Assumption 0:                   Assumption 0:
-       can count occurences of         can count occurences of
+       can count occurrences of         can count occurrences of
        0: (0, 1)                       0: (0, 1)
        0: (1, 0)                       Assumption 1:
-                                       can count occurences of
+                                       can count occurrences of
                                        0: (1, 0)
        -------------
        11 -> (12, 8)